Factual/sosueme/README.md

 #### slurp-cp

 Slurps content from the classpath.
-For exaple:
+For example:

 ````clojure
 (slurp-cp "somefile.txt"